SAP/abap-cleaner/docs/installation-issues.md

 **Explanation**: Some component in your network (antivirus, firewall, corporate proxy etc.) is hooking into encrypted TLS connections.
 The fake certificate of this component needs to be trusted by the operating system / application.
 Typically, this is done by injecting a trusted root certificate into the Windows operating system trust store.
-However, Eclipse, in its default configuration, does not make use of the Windows OS trust store, but uses the trust store of the Java VM.
-The above solution makes Eclipse use the Windows OS trust store.
+However, Eclipse, in its default configuration:
+- before Eclipse 2024-12, did not make use of the Windows OS trust store, but only used the trust store of the Java VM.
+- starting with Eclipse 2024-12, used the Windows OS trust store only and not the JVM store anymore.
+  However, the OS store might not necessarily be filled properly, also resulting in problems.
+- starting with Eclipse 2025-12, combines the OS and JVM trust stores - also on macOS.

+For more background information, see https://eclipse.dev/eclipse/markdown/?f=news/4.38/platform.md#merging-the-jvm-and-the-operating-system-trust-stores

 ## Info "No updates found" although a newer release exists